-The purpose of this chapter is to prescribe matters about the engagement of a person as a body corporate manager or
+The purpose of this chapter is to prescribe matters about the engagement of a person as a body corporate manager or service contractor, or the authorisation of a person as a letting agent, for a community titles scheme, including matters about rights and obligations of the body corporate.

-111 Application of ch 6 to chapter 3, part 5 engagements [SM, s 113]
+124 Application of ch 6 to chapter 3, part 5 engagements [SM, s 134]

-Parts 2, 3 and 4 do not apply to a chapter 3, part 5 engagement.
+Parts 2 to 4 do not apply to a body corporate manager acting under a chapter 3, part 5 engagement.